tylerharter/cs301-projects/fall18/p10/stage3.md

 <img src="q21.png">

-## Q22: what is the number of countries within each continent?
+## Q22: how many countries are there within each continent?

 Answer with a **bar plot**.
 Put continents on the x-axis and number of countries on the y-axis.
 The continents should be sorted along the